 I love the versatility of both the FR 945 and fenix 6.
 If there is an activity you want to track, it can probably do it.

-If there isn’t a preset, you can set up a profile for the activity (but it probably already exists) or download an app from the Connect IQ store, like the 7-minute full-body workout.
+If there isn’t a preset, you can set up a profile for a custom activity.
+But the preset probably already exists.
+Check out the Connect IQ store to download apps like the 7-minute full-body workout.

 There are a few activities pre-loaded onto the fenix 6 that you don’t find on the 945.
 This includes mountain biking, jumpmaster, and tactical.
 Jumpmaster and tactical are commonly used for military personnel (jumpmaster is for use while skydiving and tactical provides enhanced waypoint navigation).